Jimmy-ai1/Karamoja-2017-Crop-Season-Analysis/README.md

 especially Moroto** are the **lowest** (20.28 and 8.05 resp.), showing **significant production pressure relative to population**.

 **Nakupiripirit and Kotido** are **better positioned to meet household food needs** and may even have surplases.
-On the other hand, **Moroto shows critical underproduction**, raising concerns about food shortages and dependency on imports or aid. **Kaabang's low production per capita value, despite high yields**, suggests **population pressure or smaller total cultivated area relative to population size**.
+On the other hand, **Moroto shows critical underproduction**, raising concerns about food shortages. **Kaabang's low production per capita value, despite high yields**, suggests **population pressure.

 <img width="987" height="471" alt="True Prod  per Capita" src="https://github.com/user-attachments/assets/2a808de0-3ad3-4eb8-8bee-938243841c38" />